florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

 Where :math:`A_{eff}` is the effective area, :math:`N_{layers}` is number of layers, and :math:`\lambda_{sp}` is the specific power ratio. :math:`\lambda_{sp}` is calculated as the specific power of the Aerostak 200W divided by the specific power of the PEMFC stack.
-The mass tuning factor :math:`k_{mass}` provides the flexibility to manually adjust the weight of the PEMFC stack.
+The mass tuning factor :math:`k_{mass}` allows users to manually adjust the weight of the PEMFC stack.

 *******************************